 The Department of Theology encompasses the disciplines of biblical, theological, and historical studies, as well as philosophy and biblical languages.
-It offers a major in Biblical and Theological Studies, which prepares one for further training at the graduate level or seminary.
-This degree comes with the option of a Ministry Studies Emphasis in which some skills requisite for pastoral ministry are offered.
+It offers a major in Biblical and Theological Studies.
+Students may choose one of two tracks in this major.
+The first is a Pre- Graduate Studies Emphasis in which further training at the graduate level or seminary is anticipated.
+The second is a Pastoral Studies Emphasis in which some skills requisite for pastoral ministry are offered.

-The Department of Theology also serves the university as a whole by providing a 12-hour religion core to university graduates.
+Students are strongly encouraged to speak with their advisors concerning the difference between these two degrees and the other programs offered in the School of Religion so that they may choose the one that best reflects their calling and gifts.
+The Department of Theology also serves the university as a whole by providing an 18-hour minor to university graduates.
+This is described as the Religion Core.
 The goal of this core is to enable all graduates to be conversant in the Christian faith and to begin integrating the faith in all aspects of their lives and vocations.

 Biblical and Theological Studies

-The Biblical and Theological Studies degree provides a foundation of Bible content, Christian doctrine, biblical languages (Greek or Hebrew), Christian ethics, Christianity and culture, and Church history.
+The Biblical and Theological Studies degree provides a foundation of Bible content, Christian doctrine, biblical languages (especially New Testament Greek), and Church history.
 Elements from the discipline of philosophy are also introduced to students for the purpose of making them conversant in the major issues of thought throughout the ages.
 This program is ideal for those who plan to work in the educational ministry of the church.